Custom Ordering & Pricing

-- S7 – Ultra shock resistant steel.
+- S7/8670/Z-Tuff – Ultra shock resistant steels.
 Not corrosion resistant but excellent impact steel.

-- 4140 – Low alloy steel.
+- 4140/5160/80CrV2 – Lower alloy steels.
 Very tough, great torsional and fatigue strength, but not corrosion resistant.
 Good impact steel.

 Depending on your steel choice a multitude of finishing options are available to enhance and protect your custom creation.